Baby Beach Lahaina, Maui: The best Maui beach for families

 Baby Beach Safety

-While Baby Beach is a very protected and calm beach, basic ocean safety still applies, especially when there are young kids around.
+While Baby Beach is a very protected and calm beach, basic ocean safety still applies, especially when young kids are around.
 A few things to note:

 Be sure you always watch your children and don’t let them go out too far by themselves.
 It’s easy to get disoriented or to get hurt on the coral.

-During low tide, it can be difficult to wade around without running into the coral or rock, which can cause some painful cuts.
+During low tide, it can be difficult to wade around without running into coral or rocks, which can cause painful cuts.

 If you’re looking to stay as close as possible to Baby Beach, you’ll find a majority of your options are rental homes or condos that you can find on VRBO.